 Up until the mid 1990s, Riverchapel remained a small village consisting of a dispersed housing pattern dotted with static mobile home holiday parks while Courtown existed as a thriving tourist centre.
 The significant increase in building activity experienced from the late 1990s has seen Riverchapel dramatically increase in size.
 The introduction of the Renewal Scheme for Traditional Seaside Resorts in 1995 also contributed to the attractiveness of the area for residential development, helping to realise people's dreams of a place by the sea.
 This three year scheme granted tax incentives for tourist related trades and tourist related accommodation.
-It resulted in developments such as Beachside, Seamount Village, Glen Beg Point and a number of new developments around Pollshone and Parknacross.
-The scheme concentrated on the development of houses and commercial development and unfortunately did not include any incentive to facilitate the provision of community facilities or services.
+It resulted in developments such as Beachside, Seamount Village, Glen Beg Point and a number of new development of houses and commercial development and unfortunately did not include any incentive to facilitate the provision of community facilities or services.